-Loss of our Tier 4 licence
+2) Loss of our student sponsor licence

 The revocation or suspension of a licence is the potential end-point of an investigation and sanctions process, with varying impacts for applicants and students.
-The form and duration of that process, and therefore its implications for non-EEA applicants and students, depends upon the seriousness of any suspected breach of sponsorship duties.
-Mountview has processes in place to maintain its Tier 4 licence and further explanatory details are given in Section 2.
+The form and duration of that process, and therefore its implications for international applicants and students, depends upon the seriousness of any suspected breach of sponsorship duties.
+Mountview has processes in place to maintain its sponsorship licence and further explanatory details are given in Section 2.

-Course closure
+3) Course closure